-Course Out Comes On successful completion of the course, the student shall be able to Explain situations where valuation is crucial, such as mergers, acquisitions, financial reporting, and investment decisions Describe M&A transactions, including due diligence, valuation, and integration strategies.
-Apply the knowledge of relative valuation to benchmark and assess a business's value in relation to peers.
-Examine the results and understanding the implications of various valuation approaches on the overall assessment.
-Course Objective: This course is designed to develop a reservoir of knowledge on valuation which can assist the student in undertaking valuation assignments under Companies Act, 2013 including for mergers and Acquisitions based on valuation model understanding.
-Course Content: Module 1 Overview of Business Valuation 10 Sessions ndrances/Bottlenecks in Valuation; Business Valuation A Approaches; Principles of Valuation (Cost, Price Module 2 Purpose of Valuation 10 Sessions M&A, Sale of Business Dimension. s, Fund Raising, Volunt ary Assessment; Taxation; Finance; Accounting; Industry perspective; Statutory Module 3 Business Valuation Methods 10 Sessions
+Course Out Comes On successful completion of the course, the student shall be able to investment decisi 2.
+Describe M&A tra 3.
+Apply the knowled peers. s where valuation is crucial, such as mergers, acquisition ions ansactions, including due diligence, valuation, and inte edge of relative valuation to benchmark and assess a bus esults and understanding the implications of various va gration strategies. siness's value in relation to Course Objective: This course is designed to develop a reservoir of knowledge on valuation which can assist the student in undertaking valuation assignments under Companies Act, 2013 including for mergers and Acquisitions based on valuation model understanding.
+Course Content: Module 1 Overview of Business Valuation 10 Sessions Genesis of Valuation; Need for Valuation; Hindrances/ Bottlenecks in Valuation; Business Valuation Approaches; Principles of Valuation (Cost, Price and Value).
+Module 2 Purpose of Valuation 10 Sessions M&A, Sale of Business, Fund Raising, Voluntary Assessment; Taxation; Finance; Accounting; Industry perspective; Statutory Dimension.
+Module 3 Business Valuation Methods 10 Sessions